nikolalsvk/blog/content/blog/render-async-2-1-6-released/index.md

 If you have not heard about [Turbolinks](https://github.com/turbolinks/turbolinks) before, it is an excellent gimmick for your Rails application that makes it behave like a single-page application.
-It gracefully avoids full page loads when you click a link by fetching a page, swapping in its `<body>` tag, and merges its `<head`>.
-When you do `rails new my-awesome-app`, it comes equipped with Turbolinks.
+It gracefully avoids full page loads when you click a link, for example.
+Turbolinks does this by fetching a page, swapping in its `<body>` tag, and merging its `<head>` with existing content on the page.
+The gem has been well adopted in the Rails world, and when you do `rails new my-awesome-app`, it comes equipped with Turbolinks gem from the start.

 Before 2.1.6 version, if you used [render_async's polling feature](https://github.com/renderedtext/render_async#polling),
 render_async did not handle navigation changes with Turbolinks.
 For example,